Skip to content

 Age at which savings reach financial independence target

-Calculate projected age of financial independence from current savings and annual contribution rate.
-Enter investment return and see the result instantly.
+Calculate projected age of financial independence from current savings and annual contribution rate at an assumed return.

 What this tool does